Frijol/climate-change/notes/geoengineering.md

 * Carbon engineering is less controversial than albedo engineering, more similar to Earth's natural carbon cycle.
 E.g. air scrubbers, iron in the ocean to create plankton blooms, huge plantations of trees [Goodell, 17][Goodell]
 * Plankton blooms: if we dump several tons of iron into the ocean, we can cause a phytoplankton bloom.
 Phytoplankton are 1% of photosynthetic material but take in 50% of the carbon on Earth, then sink to the bottom of the ocean when they die (trapping carbon for centuries-millennia) [Goodell, 137][Goodell]
 * Not sure what would eat the phytoplankton, and not sure what changing the nutritional balance of the ocean would do to other life forms [Goodell, 137][Goodell]
+* Carbon-sucking machines: "There's no way you can do a useful amount of carbon dioxide removal in less than a third of a century or maybe half a century." -David Keith, geoengineer & creator of a carbon-sucking machine [Klein, 229][Klein]

 {% include "../BIBLIOGRAPHY.md" %}